hsgg/1-node-supercomputer/2022/blog-20220905-inflation-is-accurate.md

 # Inflation is Needed for Accuracy

-Now and then I've discussed with people by thoughts on [Inflation is Fair](blog-20220409-inflation-is-fair.html).
+Now and then I've discussed with people my thoughts on [Inflation is Fair](blog-20220409-inflation-is-fair.html).
 Several things have come up that I should address.